Mtanaka77/Spin_Molecular_Dynamics_by_Microwave_Magnetic_Field/README.md

 Metropolis criterion is used to accept/reject in the MC steps

-Dissipation spin molecular dynamics simulation is executed in the MD step
+Dissipation spin molecular dynamics simulation is executed in the MD step.
+Microwave magnetic heating of magnetite over the Curie temperature.

-  > Execution of a few 1,000,000 steps for $ Delta t= 0.001 $ ps
+  > Execution of a few 1,000,000 steps (1 GHz ranges) for $ Delta t= 0.001 $ ps

 ## Numerical Code, Parameters and Files